Collection ID: MSS104

 Abstract:

 Harry Allen Davis, Jr., Indiana artist and Herron School of Art professor, was born in Hillsboro, Indiana in 1914 and moved to Brownsburg, Indiana in 1920.
 In 1938, he graduated from the John Herron Art Institute and won the Prix de Rome in Painting.
 After studying at the American Academy in Rome and briefly teaching at Beloit College, he joined the Army in 1942 and was a combat artist in Europe in World War II.
 When the war was over, Davis took a position teaching drawing and painting at the Herron School of Art.
 There, he met Lois Irene Peterson from LaPorte, Indiana and the two married in 1947.
 They had two children together.
 Harry Davis was a professor at the Herron School of Art until his retirement in 1983.
-As an artist, he was known for his series of paintings featuring older American and more specifically, Hoosier, buildings and structures.
-Harry Davis died in 2006.
-The Harry and Lois Davis Papers consist mainly of Harry Davis's correspondence and exhibition files, as well as scrapbooks and news clippings about Harry and Lois Davis and about Herron faculty and alumni.
-Also included are a journal and travel documents from his time at the American Academy and a memoir from the war.
+As an artist, he was known for his series of paintings featuring older American and more specifically, Hoosier buildings and structures.
+Harry Davis died in 2006, Lois in 2021.
+The Harry and Lois Davis Papers consist mainly of Harry Davis's correspondence and exhibition files, as well as scrapbooks and news clippings about Harry and Lois Davis's art careers.
+Also included are records and photographs from Harry's time in Europe as well as coverage relating to Herron faculty and alumni.

 Extent: